Last Updated on

-Your business needs an EIN even if you have no employees.
+Your business may need an EIN even if you have no employees

-Banks will ask for your EIN to open business checking accounts, issue credit cards, or make loans.
+Banks will often ask for an EIN to open a business bank account, issue credit cards, or make loans.

-Other businesses you deal with-such as resellers, wholesalers, and affiliate-will also ask for your EIN.
-Your EIN is also used to file your tax returns.
+Other businesses you deal with-such as resellers, wholesalers and affiliates will also ask for an EIN.
+The EIN is also used when filing tax returns.

 Do it yourself and save

-Most online companies that provide incorporation services also include a service for obtaining an EIN, often charging $75 or more.
-You can do this yourself for free.
-To apply for an EIN, all you need to fill out IRS form SS-4.
-The IRS does not charge any filing fee for you to obtain an EIN.
+Most online companies that provide incorporation services also include a service for getting an EIN, often charging $75 or more.
+You can get your EIN yourself for free.
+To apply for an EIN, all you need to fill out IRS form SS-4 or file online.
+The IRS does not charge any filing fees to get an EIN.

-Some companies that charge for filing EINs claim that the IRS charges a fee, which they pass on to you.
+Some companies that charge for filing EINs claim the IRS charges a fee, which they pass on to you.
 That’s simply not true.
-The IRS gives you an EIN free if you fill out the form yourself.
+The IRS gives you an EIN free if you apply yourself.

-You can download form SS-4 from the IRS website at:
+You can download the form from the IRS website at:

 IRS Form SS-4 download in Adobe Acrobat PDF format or copy and paste the following URL into your browser:

-You have the option to call in to the IRS’s toll-free number (the number you can call is printed on the form) with your Form SS-4 information and obtain an EIN over the phone.
+You have the option to call in to the IRS’s toll-free number (the number you can call is printed on the form) with your Form SS4 information and get an EIN over the phone.

 If you prefer to fill out an online application, fill out the IRS EIN Online Application.
 This is the fastest option

 Note that the above link is only active Monday through Friday 7 a.m. to 10 p.m.
 Eastern time (yes, I know, hours of operation for a webpage…)